AandrewBaggioSahayaArokiadoss/Purely-Graph-Based-Sync-Simulation/README.md

 # Synchronizing Nonlinear Dynamical Networks Using Purely Graph-Theoretic Tools

-This project presents an algorithm for synchronizing a network of identical nonlinear dynamical systems over a digraph graph.
+This project presents an algorithm for synchronizing a network of identical nonlinear dynamical systems over a digraph.
 Instead of solving Lyapunov inequalities or LMIs, the method assigns coupling strengths combinatorially by analyzing directed cycles and directed trees.

 The notebook, `pure-graph-sync.ipynb`, generates a random directed graph, applies the coupling-strength assignment algorithm, and numerically simulates the resulting coupled network.
 The results show that neighboring system trajectories converge toward each other over time, indicating synchronization.